 If you have lost your job or had a significant decrease in your income and qualify for the above options, you may still be in a position to service your home loan.

-In this instance, we would suggest you speak to us as your mortgage broker to consider whether restructuring your loans and ensuring you are on the best interest rate for your needs will be of benefit to you.
+In this instance, we would suggest you speak to us as your mortgage broker in Melbourne to consider whether restructuring your loans and ensuring you are on the best interest rate for your needs will be of benefit to you.

 This may result in a reduction in your regular repayments and help to give you some level of relief.
 We are in an incredibly low-interest rate environment at the moment, so you want to ensure you aren’t paying more than you need to be.